NuLL3rr0r/babaei-net-blog-source/babaei.net/source/_posts/2015-07-31-omnibackup-one-script-to-back-them-all-up.md

 <code>backup.database.postgres.databases.name</code> is the exact database name inside your PostgreSQL instance. * means create a backup of all tables in one go, in one single dump file.
 I found it a best practice to have an entire database dump and a separate dump for each database.
 Why?
 Because, in one hand I sometimes forget to add new databases here, so that * takes care of that for me.
 On the other hand, sometimes you may face error restoring or importing back all your databases using a single dump file -- due to a bug, human error or anything --, so you have each database backup separately, then you won't loose much in such a scenario.

-<code>backup.database.postgres.databases.comment</code> is used inside logs, syslogs and reports to refer to that table instead of name which is not always clear.
+<code>backup.database.postgres.databases.comment</code> is used inside logs, syslogs and reports to refer to that database instead of name which is not always clear.

 <br />